januarharianto/respR/README.md

   print()       %>%   # a quick preview
   convert_rate("mg/L", "min", "mg/h/kg", 0.6, 0.4) # convert to units
 ```

+## Support pacckage development

+See [Support Us](https://github.com/januarharianto/respR) if you would like to help support the package development.

 ## Feedback and contributions